Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

    The Outliner editor.

-The *Outliner* is a list that organizes data in your scene.
+The *Outliner* is a list that organizes data in the blend-file. i.e. the scene data and also the User Preferences.
-But also blend-file, user preferences.

 .. rubric:: Usage